- Financial AidFinancial Aid

 Amherst Application for Renewal of Financial Aid

 If you are a dependent student and your parents are separated or divorced, the Profile form should be completed by you and the parent with whom you live.
 If you reside in the United States, its territories, or Canada, your “noncustodial” parent should submit The College Board’s Noncustodial Profile (NCP) after you and your custodial parent have submitted the CSS/Financial Aid Profile.
 Information about the NCP will be sent to you soon after you submit the Profile.
 You should forward the information to your noncustodial parent.
-If you are a non-Canadian international student whose parents are separated or divorced, your noncustodial parent should file the “International Student Financial Aid Application” for 2014-15 instead of the Noncustodial Profile.
-The Application may be downloaded from our website, www.amherst.edu/offices/financialaid/forms_links.
+If you are a non-Canadian international student whose parents are separated or divorced, your noncustodial parent should file the “International Student Financial Aid Application” for 2015-16 instead of the Noncustodial Profile.
+The Application may be downloaded from the "forms" section of our website,https://www.amherst.edu/go/aidforms.

 If you are a citizen, national, or permanent resident of the United States, its territories, or associated states (Marshall Islands, Federated States of Micronesia, and Palau), you must complete the FAFSA to be considered for federal finacical aid.
 The FAFSA may be completed on-line at www.fafsa.ed.gov.
 After you submit the FAFSA, the federal government will send you a Student Aid Report (SAR) with information about your eligibility for federal aid.
 Amherst’s FAFSA code number is 002115.
 All federal aid eligibility is determined by the results of your FAFSA.

-Federal PIN Number.
-You and, if you are dependent, one of your parents may use federal PIN numbers to sign the FAFSA electronically.
-Each person should have a separate PIN number.
-You may apply for a federal PIN number at www.pin.ed.gov.
-You may also use your PIN number to access federal financial aid records, to make revisions or corrections to the FAFSA, and to view and sign loan records if you borrow a federal student loan.
+Federal FSA ID.
+You and, if you are dependent, one of your parents may use FSA ID to sign the FAFSA electronically.
+Each person should have a separate FSA ID.
+You may create a FSA ID at www.pin.ed.gov.
+You may also use your FSA ID to access federal financial aid records, to make revisions or corrections to the FAFSA, and to view and sign loan records if you borrow a federal student loan.

 Data retrieval Tool to Access IRS Information.
 We strongly encourage you, in completing the FAFSA, to use the Data Retrieval Tool (DRT) to bring information from your income tax return directly from the Internal Revenue Service to the FAFSA.